Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @subsection occt_algorithms_7_3 Examples

-Please, have a look at the examples of compounds, which can help to better understand the definitions.
+Please, have a look at the examples, which can help to better understand the definitions.

-@subsubsection occt_algorithms_7_3_1	Example 1: Three edges intersecting at a point
+@subsubsection occt_algorithms_7_3_1	Case 1: Three edges intersecting at a point

 Let us consider three edges: *E1, E2* and *E3* that intersect in one 3D point.